ufz/ogs/web/content/docs/tutorials/bhe_meshing/bhe_meshing.md

 ```

-In this step, all bhe point will be extruded up to bhe_depth and each bhe line will be assigned unique physical group.
+In this step, all BHE points will be extruded up to `bhe_depth` and each BHE line will be assigned unique physical group.

 ```python
 k= 2